digitalTraceData/digitalTraceData.github.io/project.md

 Steps:
 - Write a group contract: a short signed group agreement stating each person's responsibilities and the consequences of violating the agreement (e.g., getting kicked out of the group).
 You can find a template [here](https://docs.google.com/document/d/1VdUVTzQaxsFTXqVFKyJlNi9FZ_WlRKkHP-da_1MlPxI/edit?usp=sharing)
 - Decide on a specific research question and a target dataset.
 Since you will use the data in the second assignment, make sure that the data is suitable for the analysis you have in mind.
-In the second assignment, you will label the data using text classification models, converting the text to a numerical value.
+In the second assignment, you will label the data using text classification models using a machine learning model.
+These models classify text, for example detecting the presence of hate speech, political leaning, personality traits or different emotions.
 We recommend you to use one of the proposed themes: political polarization, hate speech, personality traits or mental health.
 - Fill the [PRIDE Questionnaire for approval Single Study](https://ferb.sites.uu.nl/wp-content/uploads/sites/432/2020/12/PRIDE-Questionnaire-for-approval-Single-Study.docx), which helps conduct the project in an ethically responsible manner and in accordance with legislation.
 - Start collecting the data using the methods explained in the lectures/labs: either data donation/plug-ins (lab 2), or scraping/APIs (lab 3)
 - Attend _Feedback session I_ (week 3) to discuss your progress.
 Ideally prepare a couple slides with your progress.
 Bring the completed PRIDE questionnaire for discussion.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.